broddo-baggins/shellcv-template/docs/game/GAME_GUIDE.md

 ## Why This Game Exists

-**PM Quest** was built to showcase Product Management expertise in an interactive, memorable way.
+**PM Dungeon Crawler: The Corporate Climb** was built to showcase Product Management expertise in an interactive, memorable way.
 Instead of just listing frameworks like RICE, OKRs, and AARRR on a resume, this game **teaches them through gameplay**.

 ### The Problem
 - Traditional resumes are static and boring